ZGChung/ZGChung/README.md

 ## Hi there 👋
+I am an AI engineer / Data Scientist working at Apple.

+Besides my job, I do:

+- Scientific research in LLM, recently focusing on RL and Multi-Agent Systems.
+- Full-stack web app dev, implementing and trying my silly or funny ideas.
+- Bar exploration, hunting all the niche bars in different cities.

+Actively looking for new challenges / opportunities in LLM.
 <!--
 **ZGChung/ZGChung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.